 Our businesses are improving, growing, and developing through that same process together.

-We’ve traveled on that journey together.
+We’ve travelled on that journey together.

 That is so powerful and exciting for me to see.

 Now that we’ve decided that increasing your prices is a good idea and there are a LOT of benefits… how do we actually do it?